ClaretAnderson/Formula_Stability/README.md

 - Experiment with different data features and model parameters.
 - Share your findings and contribute to the project discussion.

-Join me in exploring the exciting potential of ML for revolutionizing packaging development!
+Join me in exploring the exciting potential of ML for revolutionizing cosmetic product development!